tmarktaylor/phmutest/tests/md/cases.md

-# Source Code block with no ouput and skipif directive
+# Source Code block with no output and skipif directive

 <!--phmutest-skipif<3.5-->